Home Removable Implant Dentures/Overdentures

 • Dental implants will be placed into the jaw and left to adhere to the jaw bone for about 2-3 months.
 This allows the bone to grow to the implant at a cellular level.

-• A customized set of overdentures will be created for you to comfortably fit your mouth and replicate the correct shape size of a natural set of teeth.
+• A customized set of overdentures will be created for you to comfortably fit your mouth.
+They will replicate the correct shape size of a natural set of teeth.
 You can choose the shade, so if you want brighter, whiter teeth, you can have them!

 • The overdentures will be attached to the implants for a secure, non-slip fit and worry-free teeth.